 The number of days I have spent with Joanna in person, you could count on two hands—but sometimes, like when she writes me an email full of wisdom or, like a few weeks ago, when she passes two hours like nothing (!!) with me on the phone, I think how this woman is one of the best friends I’ve ever been given.
-She is a breath of fresh air, a kind of big-time magazine editor, and, also, a gifted thinker and writer.
+She is a breath of fresh air.
+She does professional magazine writing for a living.
+Also, she is a gifted thinker and writer.
 We’re so happy to be sharing her helpful and inspiring thoughts, in part eight of our Writer Chats series.

 With almost everything in me, I want to write a novel.
 I want to tell stories that reveal truth, that change hearts, that make readers feel something.

 But yet, I haven’t ever finished a single story.
 I have a dozen or more beginnings in a folder on my laptop, and a running list of at least a dozen more ideas on my phone.
 But no middles and no ends.

 I don’t write because I fear failure (that cancer to so many dreams).

 I fear trying to write something big and not being able to finish it.
 I’m scared of casting obvious, one-dimensional characters.
 I’m doubtful I could drum up a compelling plot.
 I’m afraid of writing crap.

 Last night, I opened a New Email box addressed to both my parents.
 The day before, I finally finished reading the first volume of C. S. Lewis’ letters and I couldn’t wait to share some choice quotes with them.
 (My parents are probably two of the only people on the planet who would enjoy this type of email.)